ajakef/gemlog/demo/README.md

 response = nrl.get_response(sensor_keys = ['Gem', 'Gem Infrasound Sensor v1.0'],
 	   		    datalogger_keys = ['Gem', 'Gem Infrasound Logger v1.0',
 			    '0 - 128000 counts/V']) # may cause warning--ok to ignore

+## manually add elevation to 'coords'. raise an issue on github if you know an
+## easy-to-install, cross-platform way to automate this!
+coords['elevation'] = [1983, 1983, 1988, 1983, 1986, 1987] # from google earth

 ## create an inventory of all sensors used in this project--may cause warnings
 inv = gemlog.make_gem_inventory('station_info.txt', coords, response)